SACGF/pyreference/README.md

 A Python library for working with reference gene annotations.

+A GTF/GFF3 can take minutes to load.
+We pre-process it into JSON, so it can be loaded extremely rapidly.

-PyReference loads GTF annotations extremely rapidly, and makes it easy to write code which can be run against different genomes.
+PyReference makes it easy to write genomics code, which is easily run across different genomes or annotation versions.

 ## Example ##

     import numpy as np
-    import pyreference
+    from pyreference import Reference

-	reference = pyreference.Reference()
+	reference = Reference()  # uses ~/pyreference.cfg default_build

 	my_gene_symbols = ["MSN", "GATA2", "ZEB1"]
 	for gene in reference[my_gene_symbols]: